Human Research, Botany, Tech Demo on Station Science Schedule

-Category: Space Hits: 2Russia’s ISS Progress 77 cargo craft is pictured attached to the space station while orbiting 260 miles above the Gulf of Mexico.
+Category: Space Hits: 7Russia’s ISS Progress 77 cargo craft is pictured attached to the space station while orbiting 260 miles above the Gulf of Mexico.

 Human research, botany and a technology demonstration were on the science schedule aboard the International Space Station today.